 Eligible Programs: Biological sciences; biomedical engineering; chemistry; civil engineering; clinical psychology; clinical and translational rehabilitation health science; computational sciences; electrical and computer engineering; mechanical engineering, neuroscience.

 The Rev. John P. Raynor, S.J.
 Fellowships are funded by an endowment from members of the President’s Council.
 As a fitting tribute to Fr.
 Raynor, the donors specified that the fellowships foster excellent scholarships for graduate students.

-Up to three fellowships are available to master’s students.
 Master’s fellowships are awarded as stipend supplements to departmental graduate assistantships (approximately $4,000).